ivos/signboard/src/site/markdown/features.md

 project roles, registration date, last login time attributes.

+1. __Edit project member__

+	As an active administrator of the project I can edit a member's roles attribute.
+I cannot remove project administrator role from my own member.

 1. __Disable and activate project member__

 	As an active administrator of the project I can